HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 ```
 There isn't much to say about those, how they work is fairly natural.

-Global variables exist for the entire duration of the program, rather than having a limited lifetime (they are said to inhabit the **global scope**).
+Global variables exist for (almost) the entire duration of the program, rather than having a limited lifetime (they are said to inhabit the **global scope**).
 More formally, they are said to have "static storage duration", as opposed to "automatic storage duration" of local (automatic) variables.

 Global variables are initialized before `main` runs, and are destroyed after it runs.

 They have the same name requirements as functions (regarding reseved names, see above).
 In general, anything declared outside of a function has those.

-Global mutable (that is, non-constant) variables are rightly considered a bad practice and should be avoided in most cases.
-(Because they make it hard to track what function modifies what variables.)
+Global non-constant variables may seem convenient, but they should be avoided in most cases, because they make it hard to track what function modifies what variables.

 We have more civilized and explicit ways of passing information between functions, which will be demonstrated in a moment.